Wrentham, MA dentist explains why you should consider the safety of amalgam fillings

 The bottom line on the safety of amalgam fillings

 While there is evidence of the effects of mercury exposure on the body, it’s important not to panic or make any rushed decisions about existing amalgam fillings.
-Instead, individuals with amalgam fillings should consult with a knowledgeable and reputable holistic dentist like Dr. Palioca and the team at Advanced Dental Practices.
+Instead, individuals with amalgam fillings should consult with a knowledgeable and reputable holistic dentist like Dr. Rawat and the team at Advanced Dental Practices.

 During a consultation, he can determine if it makes sense to have your amalgam filling or fillings removed.
-If you do decide to have the amalgam removed, Dr. Palioca is a member of the International Academy of Oral Medicine and Toxicology.
+If you do decide to have the amalgam removed, Dr. Rawat is a member of the International Academy of Oral Medicine and Toxicology.
 He has extensively trained in following the guidelines from the IAOMT about the SMART removal of amalgam fillings.
 Once removed, the filling will be replaced by a safe alternative such as composite resin or porcelain.

 If you are the Wrentham, MA area and have questions about the safety of your amalgam fillings, we encourage you to schedule an appointment at Advanced Dental Practices by calling (508) 456-7111.